sam888/zk_shopping_demo/readme.txt

          View-Model can fire events to update UI components in view layer automatically once data from View-Model (e.g. DTO/POJO/JPA/List) bound to UI components changes, e.g. use @NotifyChange.
-    Con: More complext than MVC
+    Con: More complex than MVC

     * This demo also shows how to communicate between MVVM and MVVM